git-yledu/git-yledu.github.io/saczilla001_modified_fibo.md

 all the features I want for my needs in scientific computations, and good expressivity, especially with its `with` loop.
 It has both an industrial look, together with the FP smoothness, you know, this academic texture.
 So it’s built by academics for engineering purposes.
 But SaC is quasi-absent from the web outside of its academic den.
-I saw a reference there from 2011 stating SaC was “state of the art”.
+I saw a reference somewhere from 2011 stating SaC was “state of the art”... but a state of the art that has had no echo since.

-I thus had the idea of a series of posts around SaC benchmarks, and will write them with the help of Sven-Bodo Scholz (hereafter SBS): he helps me figure out what SaC is doing (also what I’m doing) and I write about what I do and what I think about all that.
+I thus had the idea of a series of posts around SaC benchmarks, and will write them with the help of Sven-Bodo Scholz (hereafter SBS) who is SaC's designer and one of the main contributors : he helps me figure out what SaC is doing (also what I’m doing) and I write about what I do and what I think about all that.
 Then SBS can say what he thinks about my interpretation.
 So it is a very open-minded series, where an end-user with no serious CS background, like me, is exploring the possibilities offered by SaC compared to other languages.
 So I’ll just say what I think about all that, and everything I say about SaC is checked by SBS, so he might (not) agree with the rest (you’ll have to guess !) and of course many other will definitely not agree, and that’s what makes the whole series interesting too : have people discover SaC, see it’s wondrous and surprisingly unknown power, and start using it, and have others teach me where I’m wrong and why they chose not to use SaC because of course they have thought deeply about that.

 This series is a screenshot of my current reflection, i.e. a thoughtshot, which of course can evolve as other people enlighten me.
 It is thus an informed (thanks to SBS) yet biassed (thanks to me)